Section 1 Chapter 01

 My dad huffed at my mom, “Grab me the phone.”

-My mom was in shock or something and didn’t move.
-My uncle stepped into action to grab the phone.
-My dad dialed a number with one hand and kept me from moving with the other.
+My mom was also in shock or something and didn’t move.
+My uncle stepped into action to grab the very much rotary landline phone that is still in that office to this day.
+My dad dialed a number with one hand and kept me from moving with only the other.

 “Hey, Donald,” my dad said into the phone with very little sense of emergency, “My son got shot, how fast can you be at the house?”